Aircon Leaking Water in Singapore? Here's Why and How We Fix It

 An aircon water leak should be treated as an urgent issue that requires prompt attention.
 Here is why:

-Water damage to your home — Water running down walls causes paint peeling, plaster damage, and unsightly stains.
+Water damage to your home - Water running down walls causes paint peeling, plaster damage, and unsightly stains that require costly repainting.
 On ceilings, water spreads and can affect the unit directly below in HDB flats and condos.
-Repeated water exposure damages parquet, laminate, and vinyl flooring.
-Wooden furniture and cabinetry near the leak can warp.
+Repeated water exposure damages parquet, laminate, and vinyl flooring - repairs that can cost thousands.
+Wooden furniture and cabinetry near the leak can warp permanently.

-Mould growth — Singapore’s warm, humid environment is ideal for mould.
+Mould and mildew growth - Singapore’s warm, humid environment is ideal for mould and mildew.
 Water from a leaking aircon that seeps behind walls or into ceiling spaces creates mould colonies that spread rapidly.
-Mould produces spores that affect indoor air quality and can trigger allergies, asthma, and respiratory infections.
+Mould produces spores that degrade your indoor air quality (IAQ) and can trigger allergies, asthma, and respiratory infections.
 Removing mould from inside walls is difficult and expensive.

 Electrical hazards - Water and electricity are a dangerous combination.
 If leak water reaches electrical outlets, wiring, or the aircon unit’s own electrical components, it creates a risk of short circuits, equipment damage, and potentially fire or electric shock.

-Damage to the aircon itself — Ignoring a leak caused by low gas or ice formation leads to compressor damage, which is the most expensive repair.
-A $50 drain flushing today can prevent a $400 to $1,200 compressor replacement later.
+Damage to the aircon itself - Ignoring a leak caused by low gas or ice formation leads to compressor damage, which is the most expensive repair.
+A $50 drain flushing today can prevent a $400 to $1,200 compressor replacement later (2026 pricing).

 Liability to neighbours - In HDB flats and condos, water leaking from your aircon can damage the unit below yours.
 You may be held responsible for repair costs to your neighbour’s property.
 Prompt repair protects you from this liability.